ColinRhys/Actix-Web-React-Fullstack/README.md

 App have been dockerized can run with "docker-compose up"

-Still some things to finish up
+Still some things to finish up:

 General Code Cleanup <br>
 More comments in the code so that I can always remember what I did and why. <br>
+Better write up of the project here <br>
+All routes in frontend being called correct way <br>